metabrainz/musicbrainz-server/RELEASING.md

 Unlike production and beta, test is more flexible:
-- The `test` branch is not protected and can be force-pushed, even though you have to check in with other developers that may be using it.
+- The `test` branch is not protected and can be force-pushed, but you should always check with the other developers to make sure they are not currently using it.
 - The `test.musicbrainz.org` website does not use the production database, which means that background tasks can be tested too and that potential data loss is not an issue,